 Fig. 6.
-History plot of transmitted electric field strength at outlet boundary (x=15 cm) for a 1-GHz field incident on a 5-cm-thick slab of He.
-Peak incident electric field is 50 kV/cm.
-Results are shown for the MCC and conductivity models in Lsp.
-History plots of (a) entire 50-ns simulation time and (b) closeup of range from 0-10 ns.
+History plot of transmitted electric field strength at outlet boundary (x = 15 cm) for a 1 GHz field incident on a 5-cm thick slab of He at STP.
+The peak incident electric field is 50 kV/cm.
+Results are shown for the MCC and conductivity models in LSP.
+History plots of (a) entire 50-ns simulation time, (b) closeup of range from 0-10 ns.